keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 There are 3 assistant options you can choose:

-- **Device assistant** = This is the assistant usually triggered from a long press of a power button or a dedicated button.
+- **Device assistant**: This is the assistant usually triggered from a long press of a power button or a dedicated button.
-- **Voice assistant** = This is the assistant launched from the hands-free voice button on keyboards/headsets.
+- **Voice assistant**: This is the assistant launched from the hands-free voice button on keyboards/headsets.
-- **Any assistant** = This will trigger the key map when any of the above are triggered.
+- **Any assistant**: This will trigger the key map when any of the above are triggered.

 !!! note
     It is not possible to create long-press key maps with this trigger!
 But you can do double press.
 You also can not use multiple assistant triggers in a parallel trigger because there is no way to detect them being pressed at exactly the same time.